alexrpugh/alexrpugh/README.md

 ## Hi there, I'm Alex Pugh 👋

-I graduated the University of Connecticut in 2024, having majored in Statistics and Finance.
+I graduated from the University of Connecticut in 2024 with two degrees, a Bachelor of Arts in Statistics and a Bachelor of Science in Finance.

 ### Interests: